NRA uses GIF of Leslie Knope in pro-gun tweet -- and Amy Poehler is not here for it

 (CNN)Former "Parks and Recreation" stars are furious that the National Rifle Association tweeted a GIF from a scene in their long-running NBC show.

-Following Wendesday's CNN Town Hall, where students, faculty and parents of victims from the Marjory Stoneman Douglas school shooting gathered for questions and answers with Florida lawmakers, the NRA tweeted a message of support to their official spokesperson, Dana Loesch, who was also at the event to answer questions.
+Following Wednesday's CNN Town Hall, where students, faculty and parents of victims from the Marjory Stoneman Douglas school shooting gathered for questions and answers with Florida lawmakers, the NRA tweeted a message of support to their official spokesperson, Dana Loesch, who was also at the event to answer questions.

 "Thank you for being the voice of over 5 Million #NRA members," read the tweet, which was posted with a GIF of the show's main character Leslie Knope pointing and saying, "Thank you."
-Knope is famously played by Amy Poehler, who apparently did not mince words when she heard about the tweet.
+Knope is famously played by Amy Poehler, who did not mince words when she heard about the tweet.

 Michael Schur, the co-creator of the show, who goes by the handle @KenTremendous, tweeted: "Hi, please take this down.
 I would prefer you not use a GIF from a show I worked on to promote your pro-slaughter agenda."

-He also claimed to have a message from Poehler: "Also, Amy isn't on twitter, but she texted me a message: 'Can you tweet the NRA for me and tell them I said f**k off?'"
+He also tweeted a message from Poehler, who does not have a Twitter account: "Also, Amy isn't on twitter, but she texted me a message: 'Can you tweet the NRA for me and tell them I said f**k off?'"

+A rep for Poehler confirmed to CNN that she gave Schur the go-ahead to tweet on her behalf.

 Nick Offerman, who played Ron Swanson on the show tweeted: ".@NRA @DLoesch our good-hearted show and especially our Leslie Knope represent the opposite of your pro-slaughter agenda - take it down and also please eat sh*t."